-Shawn’s award-winning leadership in social innovation has earned international recognition, from The New York Times and Chronicle of Philanthropy to GOOD.is and FastCo.EXIST.
-Just a year after Jumpstart’s launch, the Forward named Shawn one of America’s 50 most influential Jewish leaders.
-In 2012, the White House featured him as a “spotlight innovator” and speaker at its Faith-based Social Innovators Conference, and in 2013, the Liberty Hill Foundation honored him with its NextGen Leadership Award.
-He is an Ariane de Rothschild Fellow, Nahum Goldmann Fellow, and member of the ROI Community and Selah Leadership Network.
+Shawn’s social innovation work has earned extensive media attention, from The New York Times and Chronicle of Philanthropy to GOOD.is and FastCo.EXIST, and he was named to the Forward 50 just a year after Jumpstart’s launch.
+The White House featured him as a “spotlight innovator” in 2012, the Liberty Hill Foundation honored him with its NextGen Leadership Award in 2013, and the Southern California Leadership Network selected him as a 30th anniversary “30-in-30” alumni honoree in 2017.

 A Los Angeles native who grew up in Santa Monica, where he and his wife are now being raised by their two young daughters, Shawn holds degrees in Religious Studies and Social Anthropology from Columbia University, the University of California, Santa Barbara, and the University of Oxford.
 He has co-edited four books and published award-winning articles and essays that advance intergroup understanding, along with research reports on philanthropy and civic leadership.
 He has more than two decades of experience in academic, nonprofit, and philanthropic leadership, social entrepreneurship, network building, and organizational development, including the Clinton Administration’s Reinventing Government initiative, projects funded by the U.S. State Department and the British government, and other broad-based multi-stakeholder collective impact efforts.